mwmlln/shinju_select/static/documentation/TESTING.md

       * b. sitemap and robots.txt present &#9745;

 ### #30 SNS (Facebook)
-  * Acceptance criteria : All necessary information are added and accurate in FACEBOOK page. &#9745;
+  * Acceptance criteria : All necessary information is added and accurate in FACEBOOK page. &#9745;

     Tasks